The tricep muscle is a crucial part of the upper arm and is often neglected in workout routines.

 1. Seated Dumbbell Overhead Extension

-If you’re looking for straightforward dumbbell overhead tricep extension to add to your routine, two arm dumbbell extension is a great staple exercise to get you started.
+If youโre looking for a straightforward dumbbell overhead tricep extension to add to your routine, a two-arm dumbbell extension is a great staple exercise to get you started.

-The seated dumbbell overhead tricep extension is a variation of the tricep extension and an exercise used to isolate the muscles of the triceps.
+The seated dumbbell overhead tricep extension is a variation of the tricep extension and an exercise used to isolate the triceps muscles.

 - Sit on a flat bench, grab a dumbbell with both hands